-After you submit your application through Grants.gov, the application will automatically transfer into PAMS for processing by the DOE SC.
+After you submit your application through Grants.gov, the application will automatically transfer into the Portfolio Analysis and Management System (PAMS) for processing by the DOE SC.
 Many functions for grants and cooperative agreements can be done in PAMS, which is available at https://pamspublic.science.energy.gov.